Telegram-Mini-Apps/telegram-apps/apps/docs/launch-parameters/init-data.md

       </a>
     </td>
     <td>
       <i>Optional</i>.
-An object containing information about the user-the interlocutor of the
+An object containing data about the chat partner of the current user in
-      current user.
-It is returned only for private chats, as well as for Mini App opened through the attachments menu.
+      the chat where the bot was launched via the attachment menu.
+Returned only for private chats and only for Mini Apps launched via the attachment menu.
     </td>
   </tr>